computernewb/collab-vm-server-1.2/docs/building.md

-Compiling the Collab3 microservices are fairly easy.
+Compiling the Collab3 monorepo is fairly easy.

+## Notice

+Windows support is

-### Dependencies
+## Dependencies

-GCC 10+ or Clang 11+ are recommended compiler versions.
+GCC 11+ or Clang 13+ are recommended compiler versions.

 * Boost 1.75 or above
 * fmt